olirice/flupy/README.md

 print(next(pipeline)) # raises StopIteration
 ```

-## Overview
-chainable implements a 'Chainable' class that enables stringing multiple methods together on a single line.
-All chainable methods return generators and are evaluated lazily in 'depth-first' order.

 ### y tho
 When working with large data sets, storing intermediate results of ETL pipelines consume unnecessary memory.
 A depth-first generator pipline minimize the memory required to process records so the entire dataset doesn't need to fit in-memory.